The Jills Zeder Group, of Coldwell Banker Realty, Again Ranked No. 1 Large Team in the U.S. by RealTrends

+The Jills Zeder Group Also Named to America's Best Top Real Estate Team in Florida

-MIAMI, June 10, 2022 /PRNewswire/ -- The Jills Zeder Group, a powerhouse team of Coldwell Banker Global Luxury Ambassadors with Coldwell Banker Realty, have once again been ranked as the No. 1 large team in the entire United States, as announced in the 2022 RealTrends "The Thousand" list published in The Wall Street Journal.
+MIAMI, June 15, 2022 /PRNewswire/ -- The Jills Zeder Group, a powerhouse team of Coldwell Banker Global Luxury ambassadors affiliated with Coldwell Banker Realty, have once again been ranked as the No. 1 large team in the entire United States, as announced in the 2022 RealTrends + Tom Ferry "The Thousand" list published in The Wall Street Journal.
 Per RealTrends, a large team ranges from 11 to 20 members.

+The Jills Zeder Group was also recognized as the most successful real estate team in Florida by 2022 RealTrends + Tom Ferry "America's Best Professionals" list.

 "Year over year, The Jills Zeder Group not only sets the bar for the industry standard of excellence, but they surpass their own benchmark.
 The team's ingenuity, dedication to client service, extreme market intelligence and fierce business acumen has resulted in another outstanding recognition this year," said Ryan Gorman, CEO of Coldwell Banker.
 "It is a true privilege to have the opportunity to serve this top-performing, legendary team as part of Coldwell Banker."